kevgo/cucumber-sort/README.md

 <a type="workspace/existing-file-with-content">

 This creates file **.cucumber-sort-order**.
-This file defines the order in which Gherkin steps should occur in your `.feature` files.
+It defines the order in which Gherkin steps should occur in your `.feature` files.
 It has this content:

 ```sh